Lycoon/howto-wsl-winterm/README.md

 <li>"fontFace" refers to the terminal default font.</li></ul>
 </ul>

-If you didn't get enough of help, check more [here](https://docs.microsoft.com/en-us/windows/terminal/tutorials/tab-title) about customization.
+If you didn't get enough of help, check more <a href="https://docs.microsoft.com/en-us/windows/terminal/tutorials/tab-title" target="_blank">here</a> about customization.